Health Policy Strategy & CMMI Consulting

 About Kinney Health Strategy

-Sarah Kinney, MPA, builds strategies that move health outcomes at scale.
-At CMMI, she co-led design of CMS's first integrated behavioral-physical health model for dual-eligible adults, serving as lead author on the federal NOFO and projecting a 345% cost offset from reduced preventable utilization.
+I'm Sarah Kinney, MPA, and I build strategies that move health outcomes at scale.
+At CMMI, I co-led design of CMS's first integrated behavioral-physical health model for dual-eligible adults, serving as lead author on the federal NOFO and projecting a 345% cost offset from reduced preventable utilization.

-As Executive Director of Minnesota's Governor's Health Cabinet, she led a $20B portfolio, built the state's first statewide population health strategy, and protected coverage for 1.6 million residents.
+As Executive Director of Minnesota's Governor's Health Cabinet, I led a $20B portfolio, built the state's first statewide population health strategy, and protected coverage for 1.6 million residents.

-Before public service, Sarah co-founded SuperShelf, a behavioral economics-based food environment intervention backed by $3.4M in NIH funding, and directed $317M in national SDoH investments at Partnership for a Healthier America.
-She holds an MPA in Health Policy from Harvard Kennedy School.
+Before public service, I co-founded SuperShelf, a behavioral economics-based food environment intervention backed by $3.4M in NIH funding, and directed $317M in national SDoH investments at Partnership for a Healthier America.
+I hold an MPA in Health Policy from Harvard Kennedy School.

 Consulting Services